Fitting Multiple Machine Learning Models with Performance Based Clustering: Experiments

-Although our algorithm significantly outperforms the baseline, it still misclassifies some data points due to cluster initialization.
-First initialized clusters tend to be formed from more randomly selected points, which causes their ML models to learn an average of the different mechanisms in the beginning and remain stuck as averages through iterations.
-As shown in Fig. \ref{fig:synth1}, the first and second clusters misclassify data from the other cluster by learning averages of their mechanisms, whereas the third cluster, better initialized by selecting the points that are dissimilar to the points that are already assigned to the first and second clusters, achieves a much lower misclassification rate.
+Although our algorithm significantly outperforms the baseline, some data points are still misclassified due to cluster initialization.
+Initially, clusters are formed from randomly selected points, causing their ML models to learn and remain averages of different mechanisms across iterations.
+As shown in Fig. \ref{fig:synth1}, the first and second clusters misclassify data from the other cluster by averaging mechanisms, whereas the third cluster, better initialized by selecting points dissimilar to those in the first two clusters, achieves a much lower misclassification rate.